AIR-DISCOVER/Omni-PQ/README.md

 ![teaser](docs/teaser.png)

-This repository contains the official implementation of the proposed architecture in [paper](https://arxiv.org/abs/xxxx.yyyyy), accepted by ICRA 2023.
+This repository contains the official implementation of the proposed framework in [paper](https://arxiv.org/abs/xxxx.yyyyy), accepted by ICRA 2023.

 > **Semi-supervised to Omni-supervised Room Layout Estimation Using Point Clouds**
 >